trickstercache/trickster/docs/new-changed-2.1.md

 * Wildcard Host Routing - A backend's `hosts` may name a single-label wildcard (`*.example.com`) or an any-depth wildcard (`**.example.com`), resolved by specificity ahead of global routes.
 See [Path Configuration Documentation](./paths.md#host-resolution).

+* We now support accelerating [InfluxDB 3.x](./influxdb.md#influxdb-3x-support), including over Flight SQL (gRPC).
+Support for InfluxDB 1.x and 2.x remains and is unchanged.

 * We now support accelerating [Graphite](./graphite.md)

 * We now support accelerating [Apache Druid](./druid.md)